leo8a/sno-relocation-poc/README.md

 make ostree-backup BACKUP_REPO=quay.io/whatever/ostmagic
 ```

-This will backup /var and /etc changes in an OCI container.
+This will back up /var and /etc changes in an OCI container.

-- Once the preparation is complete, we should shutdown and undefine the VM
+- Once the preparation is complete, we should shut down and undefine the VM
 ```bash
 make stop-baked-vm
 ```

-This will shutdown the VM and remove it from the hypervisor, leaving us wih the prepaired qcow2 image in /var/lib/libvirt/images/sno-test.qcow2.
+This will shut down the VM and remove it from the hypervisor,
+leaving us with the prepared qcow2 image in /var/lib/libvirt/images/sno-test.qcow2.

-- Create the site-config iso wiht the configuration for the SNO instance at edge site:
+- Create the site-config iso with the configuration for the SNO instance at edge site:
 ```bash
 make site-config.iso CLUSTER_NAME=new-name BASE_DOMAIN=foo.com
 ```